samersm/fluorite/README.md

 * npm uninstall -g <package>

+* brew upgrade node     //To update node with brew

-* nvm install 6.0.0  	//To update nodejs to the latest version
+* nvm install 6.0.0  	//To update nodejs to the latest version with nvm

 * nvm install node